Stress–strain analysis: General principles

 Stress analysis is specifically concerned with solid objects.
 The study of stresses in liquids and gases is the subject of fluid mechanics.

 Stress analysis adopts the macroscopic view of materials characteristic of continuum mechanics, namely that all properties of materials are homogeneous at small enough scales.
 Thus, even the smallest particle considered in stress analysis still contains an enormous number of atoms, and its properties are averages of the properties of those atoms.

 In stress analysis one normally disregards the physical causes of forces or the precise nature of the materials.
-Instead, one assumes that the stresses are related to strain of the material by known constitutive equations.
+Instead, one assumes that the stresses are related to the strain of the material by known constitutive equations.

 By Newton's laws of motion, any external forces that act on a system must be balanced by internal reaction forces, or cause the particles in the affected part to accelerate.
-In a solid object, all particles must move substantially in concert in order to maintain the object's overall shape.
+In a solid object, all particles must move substantially in concert to maintain the object's overall shape.
 It follows that any force applied to one part of a solid object must give rise to internal reaction forces that propagate from particle to particle throughout an extended part of the system.
 With very rare exceptions (such as ferromagnetic materials or planet-scale bodies), internal forces are due to very short range intermolecular interactions, and are therefore manifested as surface contact forces between adjacent particles — that is, as stress.